sravyaysk/vitaFlow/README.md

 - **Business Deadlines** : We had spend few months of effort while addressing a clients proposals and build a prototype.
 Can we showcase the prototype developed to upcoming project proposals as quick as possible?

-One of the main use case we wanted to address is to keep our Deep Learning exploration projects as modular as possible, a plug and play framework and reuse our experience (hours of development and testing) from one project to another, while improving on existing capabilities.
+In our Deep Learning exploration/projects we wanted to build a framework that is modular as much as possible, plug ang play architecture for main modules and reuse our experience (hours of development and testing) from one project to another, while improving on existing capabilities without breaking it.

 ## Proposed Solution